Student Christian Movement of the Philippines

-The Student Christian Movement of the Philippines (SCMP) is a youth ecumenical national democratic mass organization in the Philippines.
+The Student Christian Movement of the Philippines (SCMP) is an ecumenical Progressive Christian national democratic mass organization in the Philippines.
 It aims to uphold students rights and participates in numerous local and worldwide peoples' advocacies.
 As with other SCMs around the world, SCMP is a member of the World Student Christian Federation.
 In the Philippines, it is an associate member of the National Council of Churches in the Philippines (NCCP) and Kalipunan ng Kristiyanong Kabataan sa Pilipinas (KKKP).
 It is also a member and a founding organization of Kabataan Partylist.

 Orientation

 SCMP is a national-democratic ecumenical mass organization of Christian students in the Philippines.
-As Christians, they believe that faith alone cannot solve structural problems in the Philippines, and poverty and injustice must also be solved through action, programs, and a national-democratic alternative.
-Economically, the group believes in establishing genuine agrarian reform, then national industrialization, in order to free the Philippines from poverty.
+As Christians, SCMP believes that faith alone cannot solve structural problems in the Philippines, and poverty and injustice must also be solved through action, programs, and a national-democratic alternative.
+Economically, the group believes in establishing genuine agrarian reform and national industrialization, in order to free the Philippines from poverty.
 It also build links with other Filipinos of other sectors and faiths, as well as through international solidarity.

 The group also support the causes towards human rights and LGBT liberation.

-SCMP have been also part of climate activism in the Philippines.
+SCMP has also participated in climate activism in the Philippines.
 The group joined the Rise for Climate Justice – Global Climate Strike, a protest in reaction to COP 27.
 The group called for change in the “consumerist, profit-driven, wasteful, and warmongering system" that is the root of climate disasters.
 "While companies continue to rake profits and imperialist militaries continue to wage senseless wars, the subsequent effect of climate change and environmental plunder has been catastrophic especially for vulnerable communities," the group added.

 History

 Origins

-Part of the worldwide youth ecumenical movement which had its roots with the first SCM founded in Great Britain in 1899, the Student Christian Movement of the Philippines was founded on December 27, 1960, through a National Assembly of 57 delegates representing 52 units from around the country.
+SCMP was founded on December 27, 1960 in a National Assembly attended by 57 delegates representing 52 units from across the country.
+The push to establish SCMP was part of the worldwide youth ecumenical movement going back to the formation of the Student Christian Movement of Great Britain in 1899.

+The organization was also known in its Tagalog name Kilusang Kristiyano ng Kabataang Pilipino (KKKP) during the '70s.